dungba88/steak/README.md

     configuration.addTransition("default", "*", "add");

 means when we are in `default` state, if there any event dispatched, then we'll move to `add` state.
+You can also specify a `StateTransition` object, so the following code will be equivalent to the above:

+    configuration.addTransition("default", "*", new SimpleStateTransition("add"));

+Of course you can use your own `StateTransition`!

+## JSON and XML configuration

+JSON and XML configuration are supported.
+Please check `src/test/resources/config.json` and `src/test/resources/config.xml` for more details.